Seven Rules Frequent Flyers Swear By

 2. Bag your cash

 You’d be surprised how much money travelers leave behind at TSA checkpoints.
-In fact, the TSA collected over $850,000 in loose change in 2020 alone.
-Coins, cash and even cards can slip through bins unnoticed in the hustle to grab your shoes and laptop.
+The TSA collected more than $956,000 in loose change in 2023 alone.
+Coins, cash, even cards can slip through bins unnoticed in the hustle to grab your shoes and laptop.

-Before you get to security, stash all your coins, cash and small items in a zippered pouch inside your carry-on.
-You'll sail through the scanner and leave with the same amount of money you arrived with.
+Before you get to security, stash your coins, cash and small items in a zippered pouch inside your carry-on.
+You'll sail through the scanner and leave with the same amount of money with which you arrived.

 This lightweight neck pouch offers a secure place to store your passport, credit cards and other valuables while traveling.
 Its RFID-blocking technology protects your personal information from unauthorized scans.